 In 1965, the 89th Congress of the United States passed the National Foundation on the Arts and Humanities Act (Public Law 209).
 This act established a National Endowment for the Arts (NEA) and a National Endowment for the Humanities (NEH).
+(See here for more on the establishment of the NEH.)
 Congress encouraged both endowments to decentralize at least a portion of their funding.
-By 1972, the NEH decided that nonprofit citizen committees afforded the best opportunity for promoting the humanities in the individual states.
+By 1972, the NEH decided that nonprofit citizen committees afforded the best opportunity for promoting the humanities at the grassroots level in each state.

-The board next conducted a series of regional conferences.
-Since the NEH required all state humanities committees to focus on the relationship between the humanities and public policy issues, the group was renamed the Texas Committee for the Humanities and Public Policy.
+The board next conducted a series of regional conferences to determine how the council could best approach its work in Texas, and to establish local connections and networks throughout the state.
+Since the NEH required all state humanities organizations to focus on the relationship between the humanities and public policy issues, the nascent organization was renamed the Texas Committee for the Humanities and Public Policy.
 On June 15, 1973, the Committee requested funds from NEH to support administration, program development, and grants to local projects.
 A $170,000, eighteen-month grant was approved, effective October 1, 1973.
-The Committee's board employed a director, Sandra L. Myres, a member of the history faculty at The University of Texas at Arlington.
+The Committee's board named Sandra L. Myres, a member of the history faculty at The University of Texas at Arlington, as its director.
 The Committee awarded its first grant in January 1974 to KUT 90.5 FM, Austin, for a series of weekly two-hour radio programs focusing on the Texas Constitutional Revision Convention.
 Articles of Association were signed on March 18, 1976, and remained in effect until September 5, 1985, when the Texas Committee for the Humanities was incorporated under the laws of Texas.
 The Internal Revenue Service granted the organization tax-exempt status on August 25, 1976.

-In its 1976 legislation reauthorizing the NEH, Congress encouraged committees to undertake traditional humanities projects as well as those relating to public policy.
-Since that time, the council has developed and funded numerous projects in traditional humanities fields including U.S. and Texas history, literature, and culture.
+In its 1976 legislation reauthorizing the NEH, Congress encouraged state humanities councils to undertake traditional humanities projects as well as those relating to public policy.
+Since that time, the Texas council has developed and funded numerous projects in traditional humanities fields including U.S. and Texas history, literature, and culture.
 In recognition of this shift, the organization was renamed the Texas Committee for the Humanities in 1978.
-In 1996, the organization was renamed the Texas Council for the Humanities (TCH), to reflect the increasing use of the word "council" rather than "committee" by Congress and other state programs.
+In 1996, the organization was renamed the Texas Council for the Humanities (TCH), to reflect the increasing use of the word "council" rather than "committee" by Congress and other state programs when referring to the state affiliates of the NEH.
 In consideration of its 30th anniversary, the council desired a name more reflective of its inclusive, accessible approach to supporting public humanities programs around the state, so on January 1, 2004, the council changed its name once again, this time to Humanities Texas.

-As an independent nonprofit corporation working in cooperation with the NEH, Humanities Texas can solicit funding from the private sector.
-In addition to donations from its Friends group, the council has received support for particular projects from foundations and corporations.
-For example, The Shell Oil Companies Foundation and the Hoblitzelle Foundation provided major funding for the organization's Sesquicentennial project, "The Texas Experience."
+As a private nonprofit corporation working in cooperation with the NEH, Humanities Texas may solicit funding from the private sector.
+In addition to donations from our Friends group, the council has received support for particular projects from foundations and corporations.
+For example, The Shell Oil Companies Foundation and the Hoblitzelle Foundation provided major funding for "The Texas Experience," a project marking the Texas sesquicentennial in 1986.
 Funding from Brown Foundation, Inc. helped launch the council's magazine, which was published from 1977 to 2001.
-The T. L. L. Temple Foundation and Holt, Rinehart, and Winston, Inc., have supported the Outstanding Teaching of the Humanities Awards program, and the Trull Foundation has provided funds for workshops for teachers.
-In 2010, the council completed its first-ever capital campaign, raising more than $5 million for the purchase and restoration of the Byrne-Reed House.
-The council continues to seek grants from foundations and corporations and to broaden its ever-increasing circle of friends.
+The T. L. L. Temple Foundation and Holt, Rinehart, and Winston, Inc., have supported our Outstanding Teaching Awards program, and the Trull Foundation has provided funds for workshops for teachers.

-Cognizant that the quality of teachers is a critical factor in student achievement, Lieutenant Governor David Dewhurst initiated the expansion of the Humanities Texas Teacher Enrichment Program with state funding in 2009.
-This represented the council's first-ever state legislative appropriation.
-In the FY 2010–2011 biennium, the council received just over $1.4 million in state support to administer twelve summer teacher institutes and thirteen one-day workshops.
-Despite an especially challenging budgetary environment, the state continued its support in the FY2012–13 biennium, providing the council with $500,000 each year.
+Cognizant that the quality of teachers is a critical factor in student achievement, Lieutenant Governor David Dewhurst initiated the expansion of the Humanities Texas Teacher Professional Development Program with state funding in 2009.
+This represented the council's first-ever state legislative appropriation, which the council continues to receive.

 In 1996, the THRC launched a major initiative to use electronic resources to improve humanities teaching in Texas schools.
 Humanities Interactive, an online exhibitions and educational space, received initial financial support from the Meadows Foundation, the Houston Endowment, and the NEH.
 THRC also co-sponsored summer workshops for K-12 teachers with colleges and universities throughout Texas from 1997 to 2003.

-From 1977 to 2001, the council published a semiannual magazine called Texas Journal of Ideas, History and Culture, which expanded its outreach by offering a window to the public humanities within and beyond Texas.
+From 1977 to 2001, the council published a semiannual magazine called The Texas Humanist (1977-1986), later retitled Texas Journal of Ideas, History and Culture.
 Each issue focused on a theme, often drawing material from council projects.
 Single issues examined the environment, health care, Latino literature, the pursuit of community, American pluralism, and religion in American life.
 The magazine highlighted important developments in the humanities, reviewed new books, films, and exhibitions, and reported on specific projects.
 The Journal enjoyed a circulation of more than 10,000.
-The magazine's title for its first ten years was The Texas Humanist.

-Throughout the years, the state council published a semi-regular newsletter called Humanities: The Newsletter of the Texas Council for the Humanities.
-In fall 2007, the council switched to an electronic newsletter format under the name Humanities: The Newsletter of Humanities Texas.
-The monthly e-newsletter includes articles and updates about state council programs as well as essays by the executive director and other noted scholars.
+Throughout the years, the state council also published a semi-regular newsletter called Humanities: The Newsletter of the Texas Council for the Humanities.
+In fall 2007, the council switched to a monthly electronic newsletter titled Humanities: The Newsletter of Humanities Texas.
+This newsletter, which now boasts more than twelve thousand subscribers, includes substantive articles and updates about our programs and activities around the state.

 The first office of the Texas Committee for the Humanities was on the campus of The University of Texas at Arlington, which provided office space and some support services.
 The organization moved to Austin in June 1980 to be closer to other statewide organizations and to state government.
 In the late 1980s, Humanities Texas moved to 3809A South Second Street, a small condominium office project in South Austin.
 A 1990 grant from the Meadows Foundation in the amount of $50,000 provided funds for a down payment, and the council retired the mortgage in 1997.

 In 2005, Humanities Texas began searching for centrally located offices that would provide both visibility within the community and a venue for programs.
-Size, location, and price were important considerations, but the council also wanted to find a historic building that would reflect Humanities Texas’s emphasis on history and cultural heritage.
+Size, location, and price were important considerations, but the council also wanted to find a historic building that would reflect Humanities Texas’s emphasis on history, culture, and education.
 In December 2006, the council purchased and moved to the Byrne-Reed House, a century-old mansion that had been wrapped in a 1970s stucco façade for nearly forty years.

 Humanities Texas completed the restoration of the Byrne-Reed House to its original grandeur in August 2010.
-Thousands of people pass by the building every day, increasing Humanities Texas’s name recognition around the state.
 The elegant public spaces on the first floor, including the Julius and Suzan Glickman Room, provide a grand setting for council events and those of other organizations.
-These grand spaces are also used to hold seminars, conferences, and workshops for Texas teachers, and the large basement houses a workshop and over sixty exhibitions that travel to schools, libraries, and museums throughout Texas and the nation.
+These grand spaces are also used to hold seminars, conferences, and workshops for Texas teachers, and the large basement houses a workshop and our traveling exhibitions that travel to schools, libraries, and museums throughout Texas and the nation.

 The success of the Texas educational system depends on nurturing qualified teachers and keeping them in the classroom.
-For more than two decades, Humanities Texas has addressed these challenges by supporting the work of the state’s social studies and language arts teachers through a range of educational initiatives—its Teacher Enrichment Program, in particular.
-Throughout the year, Humanities Texas conducts workshops and institutes offering teachers the opportunity to work closely with leading scholars, exploring topics at the heart of the state's social studies and language arts curricula.
+For more than two decades, Humanities Texas has addressed these challenges by supporting the work of the state’s social studies and language arts teachers through a range of educational initiatives—its Teacher Professional Development Program, in particular.
+Throughout the year, Humanities Texas conducts in-person and online programs offering teachers the opportunity to work closely with leading scholars, exploring topics at the heart of the state's social studies and language arts curricula.
 Teachers have the opportunity to attend dynamic lectures, participate in faculty-led workshops, and explore the resources of the state’s major cultural institutions.
-Participant evaluations have been consistently superlative, with many teachers reporting that Humanities Texas programs provide the very best professional development experience of their careers.
-These programs for Texas teachers have become one of the council’s signature programs.
+Participant evaluations are consistently superlative, with many teachers reporting that Humanities Texas programs provide the best professional development experience of their careers.

-Federal law allows the Texas governor to appoint six individuals to the volunteer board for two-year terms.
-The other members, representatives of the academic and public sectors, are elected by the board as vacancies occur.
+Federal law allows the Texas governor to appoint as many as six individuals to our volunteer board.
+The other members—representatives of the state’s academic and public sectors—are elected by the board as vacancies occur.
 Non-gubernatorial members serve terms of three years, with the possibility of each being re-elected to a second three-year term.